Our beloved pets are likely to have accidents from time to time. Especially if you’re toilet training a puppy or caring for an elderly pet.

 Why do urine stains turn black on hardwood floors?

-Once the urine has penetrated through the hardwood finish, the stain will turn black.
-It’s best to clean urine immediately to avoid staining the wood.
+As a result, once the urine penetrates the hardwood finish, the stain will turn black.
+Hence, it’s best to clean the urine immediately to avoid staining the wood.

-If a black stain has formed, don’t panic.
-You can return your hardwood flooring to its former glory by using one of the following methods.
+In the event a black stain has formed, don’t panic.
+You can return your hardwood flooring to its former glory using one of the following methods.

 Hydrogen peroxide

 Hydrogen peroxide is a chemical that is often used as a bleaching agent or as an antiseptic.
-It can be used to disinfect and deodorise pet urine stains.
+Use a hydrogen peroxide solution to disinfect and deodorize pet urine stains.
+It’s a great way to tackle foul odor.

-You can buy hydrogen peroxide at most high-street chemists or in bulk quantities on Amazon.
+You can buy hydrogen peroxide at most high-street chemists or in bulk on Amazon.

 You’ll need 3% concentration for use on hardwood flooring.
-Stronger solutions may bleach the wood a lighter colour.
+Stronger solutions may bleach the wood a lighter color.

-For this method, you’ll need hydrogen peroxide, a spray bottle, rubber gloves, and a soft cloths or a towel.
+You’ll need hydrogen peroxide, a spray bottle, rubber gloves, and a soft cloth or a towel for this method.

 - If needed, dilute the hydrogen peroxide with water to make a 3% concentration